 SQL Set Operators

-The SQL Set operators are used to combine two or more similar data present in different SQL databases.
+The SQL Set operators combine two or more similar data present in different SQL databases.
 The SQL Set operators merge the result retrieved from each query is combined into a single query result.

 Note: SQL Set Operators are used with the SELECT statements.